pedrozadotdev/pocketblocks/README.md

 **Openblocks + PocketBase = PocketBlocks.**

-PocketBlocks is a integration between Openblocks and Pocketbase.
+PocketBlocks is a integration between Openblocks and PocketBase.
 </br>
 </br>